PseudoxPC/Structured-Equation-Modeling/README.md

 ## 📜 License

-This project is released under the MIT License — see LICENSE for details.
+This project "Structured-Equation-Modeling" is made available for academic and educational purposes only.